Nazulka/WD-Buzzwords/TESTING.md

   * Verified that by default the Glossary page displays all existing terms (including ones contributed by the users) in alphabetical order.
   * The _Back to top_ Materialize FAB is working as intended, it floats on right bottom corner of the page and when clicked takes users to the top of the page.
+  * In an unfortunate event of dictionary being empty, it displays a message: "No results found" and a _ADD TERM_ button to encourage users to make contributions.
   * The _Filter Results Buttons_ are functioning as expected.
-When clicked by the user it renders the results for the button clicked on the _filtered_results_ page.
-If there are no terms in the dictionary starting with the letter displayed on the button, the page displays a message: "No results found for the letter _(letter clicked by user)_" along with the _Browse Terms_ button to redirect users back to the Glossary Page.
+When clicked by the user it renders the results for the button clicked on the _Filtered Results_ page.
+If there are no terms in the dictionary starting with the letter displayed on the button, the page displays a message: "No results found for the letter _(clicked by the user)_" along with the _Browse Terms_ button to redirect users back to the Glossary Page.

 - [x] **Log In Page**